 In order for the body’s detoxification systems to work optimally, a variety of nutrients are required to make this happen.
 For example, your liver needs adequate B vitamins, vitamin C, magnesium and choline to do it’s job.
 Juice cleanses and other restrictive diets actually deprive your body of many of these essential nutrients.

 I am all for starting the New Year with a fresh set of goals and intentions, but I truly loathe the messages that make us feel as though we need change our bodies, starve ourselves, or go to extreme measures to make up for the "bad" foods eaten during the Holidays.
 Overindulging from time to time is part of an overall healthy diet.
 We all do it.
 No one is perfect.
 Bottom line: there is never a time in life no matter what you have eaten or drank that your body does not need adequate fuel.

 With 2018 right around the corner, I encourage you to stop thinking about your diet as a rigid plan and to focus less on which foods you are going to restrict or avoid in the new year.
 I challenge you to think about how foods and behaviors make you feel both physically and mentally (digestion, mood, energy, etc.) and to focus on incorporating more of what makes you feel your best.
-Below are some ideas for ways to reset without falling into the dieting/detox trap, which can ultimately lead to an unhealthy relationship with food.
+Below are some ideas for ways to reset without falling into the dieting/detox trap, which can ultimately lead to an unhealthy relationship with food and poor health outcomes.